DaedalusHyperboreus/steam-tweaks/README.md

 Enables Steam Input for games according to the `steam-input-whitelist.vdf` file downloaded automatically from this repository and a user customized file found at `~/.config/steam-input-whitelist.vdf`.
 This allows controllers to be recognized out of the box by the whitelisted games.

 ### Steam Grid Cache (steam-grid-cache)
-Downloads and caches all Steam grid images for all available Steam accounts for use in offline mode.
+Downloads and caches all Steam grid banner images for all available Steam accounts for use in offline mode.

 ### Steam Shortcuts (steam-shortcuts)
 Reads one or more yaml formatted shortcut definition files stored under `/usr/share/steam-shortcuts/` or `~/.local/share/steam-shortcuts/` and adds the shortcuts to all available Steam accounts.